 Mikrotik: PPPoE, Radius

-There are several areas described in tutorial:
+There are several areas described in the tutorial:

-- Customer connection to router and authentication
+- Customer connection to the router and authentication

-- Disconnecting/blocking users from Radius server
+- Disconnecting/blocking of customers from the Radius server

 - Closing PPPoE sessions

 Connecting Mikrotik router to Splynx Radius server